MushafAkkaya/BackendBootcamp-Patika/Week11/CrazyMusiciansWebApi/README.md

-# CrazyMusiciansWebApi
+# Crazy Musicians Web Api

-CrazyMusiciansWebApi is a simple ASP.NET Core Web API that manages a collection of fictional musicians.
+Crazy Musicians Web Api is a simple ASP.NET Core Web API that manages a collection of fictional musicians.
 It allows users to retrieve, create, update, and delete musicians, along with searching them by name.
+The project also includes a model validation structure.

 ## Features
 - Retrieve all musicians